Pansion/zabcluster/README.md

 A c++ implementation of multi-master cluster based on ZAB(zookeeper) and Redis.

 Introduction
   I have inerests in Paxos/Zab which were used to keep data consistent.
   Then I found Apache Zookeeper which was successul and popular in the area.
   Since I am not a expert on Java, I searched for a similar implmentation in C or C++ but failed.
-Actually zabcluster was a kind of C++ version of Apache Zookeeper.It provide same feature as leader election/zab/HA of zookeeper.
+  Actually zabcluster was a kind of C++ version of Apache Zookeeper.
+  It provide same feature as leader election/zab/HA of zookeeper.

   And with difference:
   1.much less threads.
     Zookeeper have bunch of threads for election/request handling. e.g. If you have N nodes, there will be 2*(N-1) threads in each node which were only used for election.
     During my tests, I can only run ~17 instance of zookeeper in a single host(alright, my desktop was really old and slow).
     But for zabcluster, I can run 55 instances in same machine.
   2.support redis client.
   3.support redis server as storage.
   4.support much more clients.